 In simpler words, a thread lift is a less invasive cosmetic procedure that targets the aging symptoms on the lower face.
 These are fine lines that dominantly develop on your forehead and other body parts.
 Cosmetic surgeons perform this by inserting PDO threads beneath the skin and pulling them to produce the desired skin lift result.

 To make this easier for you to picture, a tummy tuck is an extensive, elusive, and expensive cosmetic surgery.
 It can help remove loose, excess skin and fat by tightening the weak fascia.
-A thread lift can help eliminate the body fat and minimize it protruding past the waistline in an affordable manner.
+A thread lift can help eliminate the body fat and minimize it affordably protruding past the waistline.
 It is also a form of fat grafting.

 Although thread lift can treat drooping eyebrows and cheeks, it is most commonly used to raise the midface, jowls, and neck.
 Here below are a few different types of thread lifts that make this anti-aging treatment possible.